CarlosMaincrah/CarlosMaincrah/README.md

 ## I’m a Systems Engineering Student!
 - 🔭 I’m working with my colleagues to bring some of our coding ideas to life!
-- ⚡ I’m currently studying a Systems Engineering degree and I will graduate in 2023
+- ⚡ I’m currently studying a Systems Engineering degree and hopefully I will graduate in 2023
 - 🥅 2021 Goals: Currently practicing and building applications that connect to databases - Perfecting my C/C++ skills
 - 🌱 Always willing to learn something new
 - 📕 1+ year of experience in Python and C/C++ - Competent in Java - Solid foundation in Networking and Linux